• Experience Management validates strategic investments on the basis of X- and O-Data

 It is necessary to link this operational data with the experience data (X-Data) in order to receive feedback from users on their experience in the respective process step.
 Through Experience Management, companies can now obtain comprehensive and in-depth information on all transactions and business processes by being able to measure and interpret the user experience of customers, employees, suppliers and partners in relation to their business processes.
 Based on this experience, business processes and strategies can be agile and optimally aligned to the market.
 This creates essential competitive advantages.

 Starting with Experience Management is easy.
-EASY itself is currently conducting an Experience Study in cooperation with KPMG Wirtschaftsprüfungsgesellschaft AG.
-We will present this study and conclusions exclusively at the EASY WORLD on 11.09.2019 in Mülheim.
-One concrete approach is the EASY X/O app, which analyzes and visualizes X-Data with O-Data to provide real-time insights into the effects of user experiences.
+EASY itself conductied an Experience Study in cooperation with KPMG Wirtschaftsprüfungsgesellschaft AG.
+We presented this study and conclusions exclusively at the EASY WORLD.
+One concrete approach is the EASY XO App, which analyzes and visualizes X-Data with O-Data to provide real-time insights into the effects of user experiences.

 The technical support with tools like Qualtrics, which was purchased by SAP, shows the importance of this development.

 Unlike many buzzwords, Experience Management has long since proven through economic reality that it is more than just a trend.
-The success of Experience Companies like Apple or Amazon demonstrate how to develop an iconic brand and the ongoing relevance of this topic.
+Companies like Apple and Amazon are Experience Companies that demonstrate how to develop an iconic brand.
+The relevance of this topic is confirmed by the successes of these companies.
+EASY products provide the perfect foundation for introducing XM to your company.